-How to light & photograph cars
+How to light & photograph cars in a studio

 Car photography is notoriously difficult and often requires some high-level professional equipment.

 In the video above I talk you through a recent car photoshoot and TV commercial we did in the studio using our new custom-built ceiling rig.
 Ceiling rigs, or floating panels, are commonly used in car photography as they help make an already challenging task much easier.

 I've photographed plenty of motorbikes before (take a look at our motorcycle photography live workshop), but car photos require much more space and specialist equipment.
 Because space isn’t an issue in my studio, I’ve been wanting to fit a proper floating panel for car photography for a couple of years now.

 This year, I finally did it.
 But before I share with you how we built this setup (you can see the whole process in the video too), there are a few key things worth mentioning when it comes to photographing cars.

 As I said earlier, cars are particularly tricky subjects to photograph.
 Lighting is undoubtedly the greatest challenge when it comes to photographing cars in the studio (I share some tips for lighting cars at the end of this post).
 There are also the challenges of finding a large enough space to shoot in, controlling the myriad reflections, using the right modifiers, ensuring the car remains clean etc. With all of this combined, it’s no surprise that CGI is becoming more and more prevalent.

 Because of this, many professionals tend to use very specialist equipment.
 However, that’s not to say car photography is impossible.
 If you know what to look out for and how to control your light, shooting professional car photography isn’t impossible.

 If you’ve watched the car photography tutorial on our site, you’ll see that it’s possible to make your own, more economical setup that will allow you to get similarly great results.
 In this course, you’ll see that I explain my lighting setup for photographing cars — in that case, two different classic cars.